 Leadership Selection and Criteria

 Each Constellation will have at least two but no more than three Co-Leads.
 Co-Leads may be from any interested CEOS Member or Associate Agency.
-At a minimum, Co-Lead positions will be reviewed biennially to ensure appropriate Constellation leadership is maintained and to allow for interested individuals to compete for Constellation leadership (some Constellations have a set rotation and turnover of Co-Leads detailed in existing Terms of Reference).
+At a minimum, Co-Lead positions will be reviewed biennially by the Constellation membership to ensure appropriate Constellation leadership is maintained and to allow for interested individuals to be considered for Constellation leadership (some Constellations have a set rotation and turnover of Co-Leads detailed in existing Terms of Reference).
 The expectation is that any Constellation leadership changes will be staggered to ensure leadership continuity and expertise are optimized.
 There are no limits to how long an individual may continue as a Co-Lead as long as they are biennially reviewed and have their agency endorsement.
 The decision of Constellation leadership resides with the Constellation but leadership changes must be reported immediately to CEOS leadership (CEOS Chair, SIT Chair, SEO, and Permanent Secretariat) following any decision.

 Co-Leads will be responsible for the implementation of Constellation’s goals, identification of agency support and commitments, and working with the CEOS SIT Chair in addressing CEOS and SIT priorities.
 Co-Leads should adhere to these basic requirements: